FusionAuth/fusionauth-site/astro/src/content/articles/ciam/unlocking-growth-low-friction-signup-process.md

 Also important is building accessibility into your signup process.
 Differences in physical and cognitive abilities must be taken into consideration.
 For example, memory impairments might be a challenge.
 For this, you can provide password recovery options or simplified login workflows to ensure that users can successfully sign up and log in.
 Accounting for differences pays dividends in ensuring your product is inclusive and accessible by all.

-Webauthn is an exciting development in the authentication world that adds yet another option for login flexibility.
+WebAuthn is an exciting development in the authentication world that adds yet another option for login flexibility.
 It is a standard that enables users to authenticate themselves using biometrics, such as facial recognition or fingerprint scanning, or a physical security key.
 The best part about it?
 It can be used to completely replace a password.
 Now that Apple, Google, and Microsoft have all added WebAuthn support into their products, passwordless authentication, which once seemed futuristic, is becoming a reality.

 ### Lack of transparency